Which One, Tamiami Trail vs. Alligator Alley

 The History of Alligator Alley

 Alligator Alley was opened as a two-lane roadway in 1968.
 Controversy quickly developed.
 It was a dangerous road.
-Headon collisions were common and horrific.
+Head-on collisions were common and horrific.

 Finally, in 1986 it was decided to route I-75 onto Alligator Alley.
 That became a six-year project that resulted in today’s toll road with four lanes (and more in some areas).

-Alligator Alley is the fastest way to Miami.
+Alligator Alley is the fastest way to Miami from Tampa, Sarasota, Punta Gorda and points south.
 However, in our opinion, the least scenic way.
 In fact, we have written about the “Real Alligator Alley”, which is the Tamiami Trail.